BRIDGEGOOD Portfolio Feature Redesign

 It was time to focus on the designs, typography, and various other graphical elements to bring the design solution to life.

-Typography & Color Pallet
+Typography & Color Palette

 The typography and color pallet aimed to uphold the design system that my team and I had created previously.